-Massage More Effective Than Usual Care for Treating Chronic Low Back Pain
+Massage More Effective Than Usual Care for Chronic Low-Back Pain

 Massage therapy may be more effective in dealing with low-back pain than other more traditional medical intervention as new research suggests.